 - Ice cream scooper: Scoop out the batter for uniform-sized buns.

-- Slotted turner: Use the slotted turner to cook the buns on all sides.
+- Skimmer: Use the skimmer to cook the buns on all sides.

 This post contains affiliate links, which means I earn commission income from qualifying purchases at no extra cost to you.
 Please read the full disclosure for more information.